livereload/livereload-site/livereload.com/_articles/overview/status.md

 ---
 title: What's the status of LiveReload?
-(3.x, 2.x, support)
 locations:
   - http://feedback.livereload.com/knowledgebase/articles/169208
 ---

-(As of October 2014.)
+(As of September 2016.)

-## Version 3.x

-I've been working on version 3.0, the next major cross-platform release, since summer 2012\.
-It will be a free upgrade, but I have no release date to announce.

-## Version 2.x on the Mac

-In maintenance mode.
-Generally works pretty well, including on Yosemite.

-## Support

-Support is on hiatus in September and October 2014.
-Planned to be resumed by the end of October.
+I've made numerous unsuccessful attempts to rebuild LiveReload from scratch, calling it LiveReload 3.
+This project has suffered from a lot of things, including my burnout and a “second project syndrome”.

+I've since abandoned this approach and now working on incremental updates to LiveReload 2.
+I'm not yet sure if I'll release it as version 2.x or version 3.0, but we're finally moving somewhere.

+Despite how it may occasionally look, LiveReload is not abandoned, and I'm interested in further development.

 A.